codelingo/docs/docs/index.md

 <!-- TODO CLQL tutorial -->

+## Dashboard

+The CodeLingo [Dashboard](https://www.codelingo.io/dashboard) lets you manage you automated workflows for each of your repositories.
+It is your hub for adding and removing Specs from your repositories and running Actions.
+Sign in with GitHub and follow the tutorial to run your first Action.

 ## GitHub Review Action

 After [installing CodeLingo on GitHub](https://github.com/apps/codelingo), write the following codelingo.yaml to the root of your repository: